xinity/custom-gitlab/doc/cloud/gke.md

 # Next Steps

-Continue with the [installation of the chart](../installation/README.md) once you have the cluster up and running, and have the static IP and DNS entry ready.
+Continue with the [deployment of the chart](../installation/deployment.md) once you have the cluster up and running, and have the static IP and DNS entry ready.